fdelia/speaklocal/README.md

 I find it a bit disappointing to waste that much time on stackoverflow and blog posts just to make tests work...
 In my opinion tests should work out of the box.

-_There is a [hack](https://forums.meteor.com/t/caching-subscription-ids-in-minimongo-to-vastly-simplify-client-side-querying/6166) to avoid the next two points.
-It makes a small mess in the code, but resolves the performance problems (I tried it out).
+_There is a [hack](https://forums.meteor.com/t/caching-subscription-ids-in-minimongo-to-vastly-simplify-client-side-querying/6166) to avoid the next two points (discussion about it [here](https://forums.meteor.com/t/subscrbe-is-too-slow/5326)).
+It makes the code a bit less legible, but resolves the performance problems (I tried it out).
 However, I didn't want to invest more time into this project - so I left it as it was._

 * Long initial loading time: 4-6 seconds because of the meteor subscribtions.
 Haven't found a practical solution so far.
 * That's a small issue: State change to `posts` (click on the home icon in the navbar) is a bit slow too.
 Main originator is a posts-query with sort(), which takes about 500ms.
 The same queries executed in the mongodb shell take all <5ms.